akbhinge/Example/README.md

 4. Able to fork and create a branch of a repository
 5. Contribute to an existing repository using GIT plugin for Eclipse
 6. Learn to stage untracked data and commit
+7. Can be used for backup of all the code

+-- Important step in learning version control and storing and collaborating with other person for code sharing